AngeloGalav/image-processing-and-computer-vision/2023-04-17 - Instance Detection - ZCC, Shape Matching, Hugh Transform 1.md

 Both $\tilde I(i,j)$, the window at position $(i, j)$ of the target image having the same size as $T$, as well as $T$ can be thought of as $M·N$-dimensional vectors (flatten).
 - Compute pixel-wise intensities differences using _SSD_.

-#### SAD and SSD
+#### SSD and SAD
-We can use __SSD (Sum of Squared Differences)__ as a simple _dissimilarity function_, in which we are basically computing and then summing the _pixel-wide difference_ w.r.t. each pixel:
+We can use __SSD (Sum of Squared Differences)__ as a simple _dissimilarity function_, in which we are summing the _pixel-wide difference_ w.r.t. each pixel:
 ![[ssd_formula.png]]

 Another function is the of __Sum of Absolute Differences__:
 ![[sad_difference.png]]
-Are SSD and SAD invariant to intensity changes?
-No.
+==SSD and SAD are NOT invariant to intensity changes==, and thus should only be used when the _brightness of the image is consistent_.
 So instead, we may use NCC.

 #### NCC
 (An issue we may encounter is light intensity changes, so we may use _affine intensity changes_. (not sure if this is true though))